Inferno (2016 film): Release

 In July 2013, Sony set the film for a release on December 18, 2015.
 However, due to the date clash with Star Wars: The Force Awakens, the release date was moved to October 14, 2016.
 In early 2016, the release date was pushed back two more weeks to October 28, 2016.

 On May 9, 2016, Sony Pictures released the first teaser trailer for the film.
 The film premiered in Florence, Italy on October 8, 2016, at the New Opera Theater and also held a premiere in India on October 13, 2016, due to the popularity of actor Irrfan Khan.

 Reception

 Box office

 Inferno grossed $34.3 million in the United States and Canada and $185.7 million in other countries for a worldwide total of $220 million, against a production budget of $75 million.

 In the United States and Canada, Inferno was initially expected to top the box office with around $25 million from 3,546 theaters in its opening weekend.
 It made $800,000 from Thursday night previews and $5.6 million on its first day, lowering weekend projections to $15 million.
-It ended up opening to $14.9 million, finishing second at the box office behind Boo!
+It opened to $14.9 million, finishing second at the box office behind Boo!
 A Madea Halloween and marked the fourth straight domestic disappointment for director Ron Howard.